team-phoenix-rising/stackets/README.md

   - Bryce Dooley

 ## Usage
 Visit `http://codeminder.herokuapp.com` and add code snippets that you would like to have quick, easy access to.
 Easily filter your own snippets, and also search other users' snippets.
-Check the heart on a snippet to have it show in your favorite's section.
+Check the heart on a snippet to have it show in your favorites section.

 ## Requirements